Dear readers of ADxS.org, please forgive the disruption.

 Dopamine in the PFC

-Reduced in limbic regions due to prolonged administration
+Decreases in limbic regions due to prolonged administration

 Serotonin

-Increased in limbic regions due to prolonged administration
+Increased in limbic regions through prolonged administration

 Dopamine

-Increased in limbic regions due to prolonged administration
+Increased in limbic regions through prolonged administration

 Increased